jchatel/quickmail-next-docs/campaigns/understanding-future-emails.md

 - The number of leads that will start the campaign based on triggers

-- The number of follow-up emails
+- The number of scheduled follow-up emails

 - Wait steps